 For a bit more detailed bio, read on…!

 New Yorker Michelle Jennings has been called “a commanding and attractive presence on stage with an expressive voice of great beauty and power,” (Baltimore Sun).
 Most recently, Michelle performed the role of Kathy in the Staged Reading of My Father’s Play, in New York City.
 Operatic lead roles include Fiordiligi in Cosi fan tutte, in New York City and originated the role of Thjodhild in the world premier of The Far Travelers, a Viking Opera.
 She was the soprano soloist for the Hudson Valley Philharmonic’s performance of the German Requiem (Brahms), and she covered the role of Roxanne (Countess) in ¡Figaro!
 (90210), a new setting of Mozart’s The Marriage of Figaro, produced in the Off-Broadway Duke Theater in New York City.
-Other favorite lead roles in opera and musical theater performances include La Cenerentola, SweeneyTodd, The Music Man, Die Fledermaus, La Boheme, and South Pacific, performed in Virginia, Florida, Hawaii, Connecticut, New York, Oklahoma, and Washington, DC.
+Other favorite lead roles in opera and musical theater performances include SweeneyTodd, The Music Man, La Cenerentola, Die Fledermaus, La Boheme, and South Pacific, performed in Virginia, Florida, Hawaii, Connecticut, New York, Oklahoma, and Washington, DC.
 She is also a member of the comedic opera duo, Divas Unleashed, who wrote and perform their operatic comedy show, The Benefit, around the U.S. Michelle is excited to take on the role of Mrs. Payne in the short film, The Act, this Spring.

-Enjoying a variety of genres on the concert stage and on recordings, Michelle has performed and recorded concerts of jazz, oratorio, musical revues, gospel and pop for television shows, commercials, studio recordings, and movie underscoring, heard in the US, Great Britian, Japan and Italy.
+Enjoying a variety of genres on the concert stage and on recordings, Michelle has performed and recorded concerts of jazz, oratorio, musical revues, gospel and pop for television shows, commercials, studio recordings, and movie underscoring, heard in the US, Great Britain, Japan and Italy.
 This spring, Michelle was honored to sing on a new musical recording produced by Tony award winner Nick Demos.
-Having been a school music teacher for nine years, Michelle stays connected with teaching children by raising money for New York City Public Schools music programs and teaching weekly music classes to underprivileged children in the South Bronx.
+Having been a school music teacher for nine years, Michelle stays connected with teaching children by raising money for New York City Public Schools music programs and teaching weekly music classes to children in the South Bronx.
 Michelle lives in Manhattan with her husband, pianist-composer Dr. Tom Jennings (Worship and Music Director at Redeemer Presbyterian Church,) and their two teenage kids.